-Waiting for a recent flight I found myself pondering on the sheer magic of flight.
+Waiting for my gate I found myself pondering on the sheer magic of flight.
 The daily workings of the airport are something of a miracle of human ingenuity, turning around one of the worlds thousand or so 100 tonne B767s is a bustle of of well organised procedures that seems humdrum, we have been traveling like this for the last 50 years.

 As a kite flyer I’m reminded of the time when the kite and the balloon were the only practical flying machines and how aerial views published on postcards and in the press of the day were the most concrete contact people had with aviation.
 It seems incredible that a kite was the seed from which the aircraft as we know it today grew and even more incredible that aerial photography predates the aeroplane by a good 40 years.
 There was a time when the view from above was more than a novelty, it was proof of mans ascent to the skies!